Storyblok Raises $80M Series C - Read News

 If you restart the NGROK service, you must refresh all NGROK URLs in .env file and in the app settings in Storyblok.

-Section titled Install Custom App in Storyblok Space Install Custom App in Storyblok Space
+Install Custom App in Storyblok Space

 You can install your app like any other app in one of your spaces in Storyblok.
 Open the App Directory in your space and change the filter to show your custom apps.
 Open the details of your app and hit the install button.